GetThere

-GetThere is a corporate travel reservation system that is owned by Sabre Corporation.
+GetThere is a corporate travel reservation system that is owned by Serko.

+History

 GetThere first started in 1995 as a company named Internet Travel Network (itn.net) founded by Dan Whaley, Al Whaley and Bruce Yoxsimer.
-It changed its name to GetThere and went public on NASDAQ under the ticker GTHR in November 1999 and was acquired by Sabre in August 2000 for $757 million.
-Following the acquisition, GetThere merged with the Sabre Business Travel Solutions system.
-It is now a part of Sabre Travel Network.
+It changed its name to GetThere and went public on NASDAQ under the ticker GTHR in 1999 and was acquired by Sabre in August 2000 for $757 million.

+Following the acquisition, the firm merged with the Sabre Business Travel Solutions system and became part of the Sabre Travel Network.
 The first airline reservation (SFO-LAS) ever made over the World Wide Web was made on June 5, 1995 through an ITN server in Palo Alto, CA.

-Current Status

-Thousands of companies in 95 countries use GetThere.
-In 2012, GetThere managed $9.6 billion in online corporate spend.
-Each month, 5 million unique users visit GetThere to shop and book a business trip or meeting.

-GetThere has SaaS-based architecture and is a global tool available in 16 languages.
-GetThere offers more than 3,000 configurable site options.

-GetThere serves thousands of large multinational and mid-size corporations.
-From 2000–2016, a GetThere customer was recognized with one of the Business Travel News Travel Manager of the Year or Best Practitioner awards.

-In 2012, GetThere announced two new lines of business: Global Specialty Services, which includes benchmarking for corporate travel and procurement programs, and Sabre Virtual Meetings, a global reservation system for booking and scheduling public and corporate-owned high-definition video conferencing rooms.
+In January 2025, it was announced that Serko had completed the purchase of GetThere for $12 million.
+However, it was reported that Sabre Corporation had become a partner in its former subsidiary.

 Products

 GetThere's on-demand software as a service (SaaS) solutions include: